braboj/tutorial-python/README.md

 pip install -r requirements.txt
 ```

-- For Windows, use the following commands:
+For Windows users, use the following commands to create a virtual environment
+and install the dependencies:

 ```cmd
 python -m venv .venv